Orbital Evolution of Satellite Galaxies in Self-Interacting Dark Matter Models: Conclusions

-{\bf Conclusions.---} This Letter provides both a quantitative and intuitive understanding of the relevant SIDM physics that affects the internal properties of satellites, as well as their distributions within a Milky Way--like host.
-The orbits of satellites with given initial mass, concentration, and eccentricity were computed for different anisotropic, velocity-dependent cross sections and compared.
-This semi-analytical approach is beneficial for identifying the physical mechanisms that affect the satellite's orbit in different regions of SIDM parameter space, and should hold so long as the satellite is not significantly tidally deformed along its orbit.
+This study provides quantitative and intuitive understanding of the SIDM physics that affects internal properties and distributions of satellites within a MW--like host.
+The orbits of satellites with given initial masses, concentrations, and eccentricities were compared for different velocity-dependent, anisotropic cross sections.
+This semi-analytical approach is beneficial for identifying the physical mechanisms that affect satellite orbits in different regions of SIDM parameter space, and should hold so long as satellites are not significantly deformed along their orbits.

 We identified several key regimes of interest in SIDM parameter space where particular mechanisms affect satellite orbits.
-Additionally, we placed conservative constraints on SIDM parameter space using the measured central densities of Draco, Ursa Minor, Segue~1 and Tucana~2, which all provided consistent results.
-When combined with group and cluster constraints, our findings strongly argue for SIDM models where velocity-dependent interactions can trigger gravothermal core collapse in at least some of the satellites.
+Additionally, we placed conservative constraints on SIDM parameter space using measured central densities of Draco, Ursa Minor, Segue~1 and Tucana~2, which all provided consistent results.
+When combined with existing constraints, our findings strongly argue for SIDM models where velocity-dependent interactions can trigger gravothermal collapse in at least some satellites.
+We find that models with small cross sections are also allowed by our restricted analysis of the MW satellites.
+However, these models are essentially collisionless and we would categorize them as CDM rather than SIDM.

-The results of this work underscore how individual Milky Way satellites can provide remarkable sensitivity to velocity-dependent DM self interactions.
+The results of this work underscore how individual MW satellites can provide remarkable sensitivity to velocity-dependent DM self interactions.
 We also anticipate that the mass-loss and gravothermal collapse mechanisms studied here may translate into potentially observable differences in the population statistics of satellites.
-With the abundance of observational data rapidly becoming available for both the Milky Way and other Milky Way--like systems in the Local Group, satellite galaxies will provide a critical---and potentially definitive---exploration of the SIDM parameter space.
+With the abundance of observational data rapidly becoming available for both the MW and other MW--like systems in the Local Group, satellite galaxies will provide a critical---and potentially definitive---exploration of the SIDM parameter space. \\\\